WICG/compression-dictionary-transport/README.md

 On a future visit to the site after the application code has changed:
 * The browser loads https://www.example.com/ which contains `<script src="//static.example.com/app/main.js/125" crossorigin>`.
-* The browser matches the `https://www.example.com/app/main.js/125` request with the `https://www.example.com/app/main.js*` URL pattern of the previous dictionary response that is in cache and requests https://static.example.com/app/main.js/125 with `Accept-Encoding: br-d,br,gzip`, `sec-fetch-mode: cors` and `Available-Dictionary: <SHA-256 HASH>`.
+* The browser matches the `https://www.example.com/app/main.js/125` request with the `https://www.example.com/app/main.js*` URL pattern of the previous dictionary response that is in cache and requests https://static.example.com/app/main.js/125 with `Accept-Encoding: br-d,br,gzip`, `sec-fetch-mode: cors` and `Available-Dictionary: :pZGm1Av0IEBKARczz7exkNYsZb8LzaMrV7J32a2fFG4=:`.
+For this example, the hash value from the header would need to be re-encoded as a filesystem-safe version of the hash before looking for the file (bas64-decode the header value and hen hex-encode the hash).
-* The server for static.example.com matches the URL and hash with the pre-compressed artifact from the build and responds with it and `Content-Encoding: br-d`, `Access-Control-Allow-Origin: https://www.example.com`, `Vary: Accept-Encoding,Available-Dictionary`, and `Content-Dictionary: <SHA-256 HASH>` response headers.
+* The server for static.example.com matches the URL and hash with the pre-compressed artifact from the build and responds with it and `Content-Encoding: br-d`, `Access-Control-Allow-Origin: https://www.example.com`, `Vary: Accept-Encoding,Available-Dictionary`, and `Content-Dictionary: :pZGm1Av0IEBKARczz7exkNYsZb8LzaMrV7J32a2fFG4=:` response headers.

 It could have also included a new `Use-As-Dictionary: match="/app/main.js*"` response header to have the new version of the file replace the old one as the dictionary to use for future requests for the path but that is not a requirement for the existing dictionary to have been used.